IanBadcoe/graph/README.md

                 \
                  --> <obstacle> -> RED_KEY

-And subsequent rewrites will not add any connections to END or RED_KEY that byepass the RED_DOOR or the OBSTACLE respectively.
+And subsequent rewrites will not add any connections to END or RED_KEY that byepass the RED_DOOR or the <obstacle>
+respectively.

 ### Forcefield relaxation